joaovdonaton/babel-pages-bookstore/README.md

 ## **Important**
 - Changing column names has a *HIGH* chance of breaking the queries in the DAOs
   - Doing so would probably require refactors and attention

+- A design decision I made was making the backend return all fields for DTOs.
+For example: the BookSearchResultDTO has fields like pubYear, pubMonth and pubDay which can be null if they are absent.
+This API will return those fields even if they are null.